ejizba/func-nodejs-prototype/README.md

 # ✨ New ✨ programming model for Node.js Azure Functions

 See [this rollup issue](https://github.com/Azure/azure-functions-nodejs-worker/issues/480) for more information on our general goals and plan of action.
-This repo specifically contains prototypes for the last bullet point in the "plan of action".

-## In This Repo
+## Code In This Repo

-### Code

-- `src/main.ts`: The main entrypoint for a sample TypeScript app.
-The file name/path can be configured by the user by changing the `main` field in `package.json`.
-- `src/functions/`: The source code for each function.
-This is purely an example and users can put code wherever they want.
-- `types/index.d.ts`: Types for a new [programming model package](https://github.com/Azure/azure-functions-nodejs-worker/issues/568).
-This file will eventually ship as a part of our npm package and will not be controlled by the user.

-### Functions

-- `helloWorld`: The most basic http function
-- `helloWorldQueue`: An http function with an additional queue output
-- `processQueueMessage`: The most basic queue function, triggered by the output of `helloWorldQueue`
-- `snooze`: The most basic timer function
-- `helloWorldInline`: The same as `helloWorld`, except all the code is in `main.ts` to show you can put the code wherever
+This repo has two sample function apps.
+You can choose which app to run by switching the `main` field in `package.json`

+- Simple app: Set `main` to `dist/src/index.js`.
+This is a very simple app with just an http and timer trigger all in one file.
+- Complex app: Set `main` to `dist/src/functions/*.js`.
+This is a more complex app meant to demonstrate several different triggers where each function is in its own file.

+## How to run

+Details to be shared soon...